espsrc/reproducibility-course/session1/T1.5/README.md

 Once this is done, you will have to wait for the original repository owner to review the request and accept it.
 When this happens you will be notified in a short time :smile: .

-###  2.3. <a name='Exercise3Managingbranches'></a>Exercise 3 - Managing branches
+###  2.3. <a name='Exercise3-Managingbranches'></a>Exercise 3 - Managing branches

 :pill: **Aim of this exercise**
 Branches allow you to develop features, fix bugs, or experiment with new ideas in a contained area of your repository isolated from the original repository.
-*The idea is to create one branche, add content and update the original repository with the changes.*
+*The idea is to create one branch, add content and update the original repository with the changes.*

 <HR>